 This easy Thanksgiving recipe is a perfect combination of fats, protein and fiber.
 These are all essential elements to good health.
 At the same time, bacon flavor enhances the taste of the Brussels sprouts, while creamy sauce makes every single bite melt in your mouth.
-Your holiday table guests will appreciate the texture and kitchen smells!
+Your holiday table guests will appreciate the texture of Creamy Brussels Sprouts and kitchen smells that come with them!

 How to cut the sprouts